betterscientificsoftware/bssw.io/Site/Categories/Topics/WhatAreCseSwRequirements.md

 the package support anisotropic thermally conductive media or that it support time-varying boundary conditions.

 For developers, requirements are necessary to understand the capabilities the software they create must meet.
-For users, sponsors and other stakeholders, requirements are necessary communicate the capabilities they seek.
+For users, sponsors and other stakeholders, requirements are necessary to communicate the capabilities they seek.
 Requiements serve to define a contract between those developing software, those funding its development and those using it.

 It is common to have many different types of requirements in a full specification.
 These include functional, performance,